henpie89/Optimization-model-for-the-integration-of-heat-sources-and-sinks-into-district-heating-and-cooling/README.md

 # DTU
 The copyright owner is the Technical University of Denmark.

-The model is called "Optimization model for the integration of district heating, district cooling, heat sources and heat sinks"
-The authors of the model are: Henrik Pieper, Torben Ommen, Brian Elmegaard and Wiebke Brix Markussen.
+The model is called "Optimization model for the integration of heat sources and sinks into district heating and cooling" The authors of the model are: Henrik Pieper, Torben Ommen, Brian Elmegaard and Wiebke Brix Markussen.

 Input data and description of the model can be found under the following DOI: 10.11583/DTU.11363198